KnowledgeForwardSolutions/KfAccountNumbers/Documentation/Stories/Backlog/S0003-CA-SIN.md

 * Create a new business object named CaSocialInsuranceNumber
 * CaSocialInsuranceNumber will exist in namespace KfAccountNumbers.Governmental.NorthAmerica
 * CaSocialInsuranceNumber will have a public constructor that accepts a String and an optional separator character that defaults to '-'.
 The constructor will apply the validation rules described in [Validation Rules](#validation-rules).
-If any of the validation rules are failed then the constructor will throw an exception (ArgumentNullException if the string is null, otherwise ArgumentException).
-The exception will contain a message that describes the error encountered.
+If any of the validation rules are failed then the constructor will throw an InvalidCaSocialInsuranceNumberException.
+The exception will contain an enum and a message that describes the error encountered.
 * CaSocialInsuranceNumber will have a public static method named Create that accepts a String and an optional separator character that defaults to '-'.
 The Create method will use the Result pattern to return either a valid CaSocialInsuranceNumber or an enum value that identifies the validation rule that failed.
 * CaSocialInsuranceNumber will have a public static method named Validate that accepts a String and an optional separator character that defaults to '-'.
 The Valdate method will apply all of the validation rules described in [Validation Rules](#validation-rules) and return an enum value that indicates if the String is a valid CA SIN or if not, what validation rule was failed.